ultimate-qa/java-sdet/README.md

 # Java SDET Complete Bootcamp

-In this automation best practices workshop you will learn the latest and greatest tools and techniques to drastically improve your testing!

-We will focus on a holistic approach of risk mitigation by doing:

-* functional web testing,
-* visual testing,
-* performance testing,
-* and many other things in between 😁

----

 ## The Java Software Engineer in Test (SDET) curriculum is your ticket to a wonderful test automation career.

 :rotating_light: Ready to level up your #QA career and enter a job market of 100K+ open positions?
 Our Java Software Engineer in Test (SDET) program is coming soon!